yzdxs/learn-anything/readme.md

 # feelings

-the different feelings humans and other living organisms can feel and we can objectively quantify, are feelings just chemical processes or something greater
+the different feelings humans and other living organisms can feel and how can we objectively quantify them, are feelings just chemical processes or something greater

 ## depression